openenclave/openenclave/new_platforms/docs/new_platform_dev.md

 apps for Windows and enclaves for both Intel SGX and ARM TrustZone using Visual Studio and its familiar solution and projects paradigm.
 See [Developing your own enclave using Visual Studio](visualstudio_dev.md) for details.
-While there is nothing preventing the a host app written in this way from running on Linux, the Visual Studio extension only supports building it for Windows.
+While there is nothing preventing a host app written in this way from running on Linux, the Visual Studio extension only supports building it for Windows.

 This guide shows you how to work using the first way: using CMake as the build